 Namely, identify specific behaviours / circumstances / issues / problems that need to be addressed by the creative intervention and improvements / changes in business-level outcomes that should result

-Entrepreneurs may do this together by him/her self (by observing directly the issue/problem/goal, interviewing key people etc.) or together with the creative/artist or by asking the creative/artist to do it personally.
+Entrepreneurs may do this individually (by observing directly the issue/problem/goal, interviewing key people etc.) or together with the creative/artist or by asking the creative/artist to do it personally.

 In any case, the factors to keep in mind are: